msabramo/dotcloud-cli/README.md

 # dotCloud CLI

-This is a beta version of the new dotCloud command line interface.
+This is the dotCloud command line interface.

 ## What's New

-This version of CLI is designed to work with the application directory linked to the remote dotCloud application.
+This version of CLI is designed to work with the application directory linked to thremote dotCloud application.

 This allows you to avoid typing the same application names multiple times, and reduce the possiblity of making typos and overwrite wrong applications by repeating the command line history.

     # New CLI
-    > dotcloud-beta push
+    > dotcloud push
-    > dotcloud-beta info
+    > dotcloud info
-    > dotcloud-beta run www bash
+    > dotcloud run www bash

     # Old CLI
     > dotcloud push myapp .
     > dotcloud info myapp
     > dotcloud run myapp.www bash

-The command line executable is installed as `dotcloud-beta` so that you can keep using the existing version of the dotCloud command.
+The command line executable is installed as `dotcloud`.

 ## Setup

 First, you have to configure your CLI.

-    > dotcloud-beta setup
+    > dotcloud setup
     Dotcloud Username: your-user-name
     Password: **********